ws2git/branch-shift/README.md

   * **Default Token Limitation**: The default token (`${{ github.token }}`) might be read-only or lack the necessary permissions to delete or create branches via the API, especially in certain contexts (like PRs from forks) or with stricter organization security settings.
   * **PAT is Safer**: For Actions that modify the repository structure (like renaming/deleting branches), using a **dedicated PAT stored as a secret** is the most reliable approach.
+  * The token is validated early in the execution flow via ConfigManager
+  * Invalid or insufficient tokens will cause immediate action failure
+  * Token values are never logged or exposed in output
+  * Never hardcode tokens in workflow files - always use secrets

 ## 🔗 Related Documentation